dask/dask/docs/source/optimize.rst

 In summary, the above operations accomplish the following:

-1. Removed tasks unnecessary for the desired output using ``cull``.
+1. Removed tasks unnecessary for the desired output using ``cull``
-2. Inlined constants using ``inline``.
+2. Inlined constants using ``inline``
-3. Inlined cheap computations using ``inline_functions``, improving parallelism.
+3. Inlined cheap computations using ``inline_functions``, improving parallelism
-4. Fused linear tasks together to ensure they run on the same worker using ``fuse``.
+4. Fused linear tasks together to ensure they run on the same worker using ``fuse``

-As stated previously, these optimizations are already performed automatically in the dask collections.
+As stated previously, these optimizations are already performed automatically in the Dask collections.
 Users not working with custom graphs or computations should rarely need to directly interact with them.

 These are just a few of the optimizations provided in ``dask.optimization``.
 For